 - Locate the Sale/receipt listed in a drop-down button

-- Choose other receipts option and fill the information including date received, details, amount received and reference
+- Choose other receipts option and fill in the information including the date received, details, the amount received, and reference

 - Write the loan information which includes loans etc.

 Now you have recorded receipt of the loan

 Make sure you collect accurate information and create an individual account, and liability account.
 Embed this detail in Sage 50 through the journal window.